-This defensive tactic is often bemoaned by spectators and generally regarded as "ugly" football.
+This tactic is often bemoaned by spectators and generally regarded as ugly football.

-Flooding first became an offensive tactic when Rodney Eade became the Sydney Swans head coach in 1996.
+- Flooding first became a tactic in 1996 when Rodney Eade became head coach to the Sydney Swans.

 The idea was to create a forced error and turn-over, followed by swift movement to Lockett who had ample space to lead into.

 The Swans used this tactic to great effect in 1996, reaching the Grand Final, and subsequently in 2005.

 This was similar to Denis Pagan's "Pagan's Paddock" which gave Wayne Carey wide space to manoeuvre in.

 Terry Wallace became infamous for the "superflood" that he employed in the game between the Western Bulldogs and Essendon in 2000.